ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_ 4

 **Image Description:**
-The image is a slide titled "1.1 Security goals > KPI’s".
-It outlines various security goals and their corresponding Key Performance Indicators (KPIs).

-The goals and KPIs are as follows:
+The image is a slide titled "1.1 Security goals > KPI's."
+It outlines various security goals along with their corresponding Key Performance Indicators (KPIs).
+The goals and KPIs listed are:

 1. Risk reduction: by limiting the impact of information security incidents
    - MTTD* < 5 minutes
    - MTTR** < 4 hours

 2. Improving customer satisfaction: by protecting customers' personal information
    - Data breach rate < 0.1%

-3. Ensure the confidentiality, integrity and availability of data and services of the company
+3. Ensure the confidentiality, integrity, and availability of data and services of the company
    - System Uptime > 99.5%
    - Data incidents resolved < 24 hours